- Keto Sugar Free Krispy Kreme Copycat Doughnuts. 1.5g carbs. Amazing!

 - pre-heat oven to 150°C fan (170°C static).

-- whisk eggs, then add cream cheese and whisk again until smooth.
+- whisk eggs, then add cream cheese, erythritol and stevia, and continue to whisk again until smooth.

 - melt butter, cool it a little then whisk it into the egg mix.